teknostatik/Web-Development/setup.md

 I've been maintaining an up to date list of what hardware and software I use since I discovered [Uses This](https://usesthis.com/) a few years ago.
-It usually lives as [a page on this blog](http://teknostatik.co.uk/setup/), but as I've rewritten 95% of it today then I think it deserves to be a blog post.
+It usually lives as [a page on this blog](http://teknostatik.co.uk/setup/), but I like to maintain an up to date version so I can keep track of exactly what I'm using and how it changes over time.

 ## The hardware I use

-Work - Surface Pro 4, with a Targus dock, two generic monitors and a Microsoft keyboard and mouse.

-Home - A setup that looks superficially the same as work, but is older, has more cables, and has an excellent [solar powered keyboard][2] that is far superior to the Microsoft one I use at work.
-It also replaces the Surface Pro with a proper laptop, and adds a server with lots of memory that runs my (internal) Wordpress sites and contains a backup of all my music.
+Home - I've just bought a new desktop computer that _mostly_ consists of components that are fairly new (this is a first for me).
+Everything feels snappy and fast, and I love it.
+I also have three monitors (now identical in both size and resolution which pleases me), a mechanical keyboard, a hand-me-down gaming mouse, and all the docks, cables and switches to connect everything together.
+My personal laptops are both Thinkpads - an x260 for travel and couch-surfing, and an x230 which largely gets used for digitising vinyl.
 I also have a variety of small laptops and Raspberry Pis that fulfil various server and media functions, and a Synology NAS for backups.
 I'm trying to phase out a lot of my older computers and only use newer machines with SSDs and lots of memory, but it's hard to let go sometimes.

-Work from home - As home, but with an additional VM that allows me to connect to a remote desktop.
-Sometimes I'll plug the Surface in, but that is only required for certain types of work and it's far from my default setup now.
+Work from home - As home, but with a Thinkpad L13 doing the driving.
+All it requires is a couple of cable switches and toggling the input on two of my monitors.
+I'd love to do this without crawling under my desk, but that's a problem for another day.

+Work - I've not been in my office for a while, but I think I still have something largely similar to my home setup, but with one less screen.

-Travel - [Chromebook](https://www.google.com/chromebook/), [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/), iPad (sometimes), Kindle and phone.
-Sometimes I'll travel with my laptop, but that is rare.
+Travel - I don't travel right now, but which I did it would be some combination of a Thinkpad, [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/), iPad (sometimes), Kindle and phone.
 I also carry bootable USB versions of [Ubuntu](https://www.ubuntu.com/) and [Tails](https://tails.boum.org/) everywhere I go (even places I don't take a computer).
 Increasingly my travel hardware also includes a bike and related tools.

 ## The software I use

 At work I’m running Windows 10.
 It's ok, but I would like to be able to live without it.
+Most of my days is spent doing video calls using either Teams or Zoom.

-At home (and whilst travelling) It’s a mix of [Ubuntu](https://www.ubuntu.com/), iOS, [LibreElec](https://libreelec.tv/) [ChromeOS](https://en.wikipedia.org/wiki/Chrome_OS) and [Raspbian](http://www.raspbian.org/) (although I also have computers running Windows 10 and Mac OS that are rarely switched on now).
-Some of this is the legacy of spending the first half of 2018 trying to live with each main desktop OS for at least a month, which I must get round to writing up properly soon.
+At home (and whilst travelling) It’s a mix of [Ubuntu](https://www.ubuntu.com/), iOS, [LibreElec](https://libreelec.tv/) and [Raspbian](http://www.raspbian.org/).
+I've been using the i3 window manager for Ubuntu since early 2020, although I do have Gnome installed on most of my computers as well and still use a lot of default Gnome software.

-I use Firefox, Chrome and Safari on a daily basis, although Firefox has always been my main browser.
+Firefox has always been my main browser, and it surprises me that more people don't use it.

 Other software I use that I feel is somewhat noteworthy includes:

 [Wordpress](https://wordpress.org/) - All my blogs run on WordPress, including several that are only available on my home network (including an extensive knowledge base containing all IT related things I learn).
 I currently maintain a WordPress multisite installation and several stand alone sites.

-[Evernote][5] - I use this on every device I own (largely the web version now though), mostly to take notes in meetings and training sessions, and then to revise/reflect later.
-A lot of my notes are now photographs of whiteboards and other hand drawn scribbles, which Evernote handles very well.

 [Atom][6] - A text editor that handles Markdown well, and can preview and export to PDF.
 I also use [Pandoc][7] to convert to PDF, HTML and/or .docx if required (I try not to use office software until the point I have to share what I'm working on with someone else).